 Income management

-The teams of income officers and financial inclusion officers give advice and support to maximise income for tenants, helping them to pay their rent and avoid accumulating arrears.
+The team of income officers gives advice and support to maximise income for tenants and refer relevant cases to the tenancy support and financial inclusion teams, helping them to pay their rent and avoid accumulating arrears.

 What we did last year

-• The income management team collected 96.46% of the rent due from current tenants in 2021/22, including arrears brought forward.
-This exceeded our target of 95.70% by 0.76 percentage points
+• The income management team collected 97.06% of the rent due from current tenants in 2023/24, including arrears brought forward.
+This exceeded our target of 96.70% by 0.36 percentage points;

-• We continued to develop the excellent working relationships with our colleagues in the Department for Work and Pensions (‘DWP’) to ensure we assist our tenants to claim universal credit
+• We continued our excellent working relationships with our colleagues in the Department for Work and Pensions (‘DWP’) to ensure we assist our tenants to claim universal credit

 • Following the introduction of any-day direct debits, there was an increase in direct debit payers.
-At the end of 2020/21, we had 2,260 tenants who paid via direct debit.
-At the end of 2021/22, there were 2,434 tenants.
-This is an increase of 174 more tenants than the previous financial year who have elected to pay their rent either weekly on any day, fortnightly, four-weekly or monthly
+At the end of 2022/23, we had 2,543 tenants who paid via direct debit.
+At the end of 2023/24, there were 2,601 tenants.
+This is an increase of 58 more tenants than the previous financial year who have elected to pay their rent either weekly on any day, fortnightly, four-weekly or monthly.

 What we’re planning to do this year

-• We will look at alternative solutions to enable texting tenants regarding their rent accounts to enable wider and more immediate reach
+• We will continue to look at alternative solutions to enable texting tenants regarding their rent accounts to enable wider and more immediate reach;

 Tenancy and estate management